yunwei37/yunwei37/README.md

 I'm a curious developer who finds joy in building and exploring.

 - **Looking for consultants works!**
-- **Open to academic collaborations!
+- **Open to academic collaborations!**
+- **Or just open source connections!
 Would be very happy if we could work together on eBPF or LLM!**
+- **interested in my projects?
+Want to chat about new ideas?
+Need some help?
+Feel free to connect me!**

 ---